Oliver Clyde Minerd was born in 1881 in Fayette County, PA, the son of Isaac F. and Frances Caroline (Jordan) Minerd.

 Oliver died in 1971.

-Florence died in 1974 in Economy, Beaver County, where daughter Eleanor and her husband Paul Brooks had resided for several decades previously.
+Florence outlived him by three years.
+She passed away in 1974 in Economy, Beaver County, where daughter Eleanor and her husband Paul Brooks had resided for several decades previously.
 Oliver and Florence are buried together at Green Ridge Memorial Park in Connellsville.

 ~ Daughter Eleanor (Minerd) Brooks ~